solidev/ngdataservice/src/collection/README.md

 ==============================

 Collection classes provides foundation classes to create data collections.
-Collections instances are created by Collection service.
+Collections instances can be injected or created by Collection service.

 Collection must have :

 - a backend service
 - a persistence service
 - a serializer service